huandu/go-sqlbuilder/README.md

 }
 ```

-Read [examples](https://godoc.org/github.com/huandu/go-sqlbuilder#Struct) for `Struct` to learn how to use it.
+Read [examples](https://godoc.org/github.com/huandu/go-sqlbuilder#Struct) for `Struct` to learn details of how to use it.

-What's more, we can use `Struct` as a kind of ORM.
-It's quite light weight and clean without any magic comparing with other ORM package.
-It just creates necessary SQL to query rows and takes address of all selected fields of a struct to let it work well with `Rows#Scan` or `Row#Scan` defined in `database/sql`.
+What's more, we can use `Struct` as a kind of zero-config ORM.
+While most ORM implementations requires several prerequisite configs to work with database connections, `Struct` doesn't require any config and work well with any SQL driver which works with `database/sql`. `Struct` doesn't call any `database/sql` API; It just creates right SQL with arguments for `DB#Query`/`DB#Exec` or a slice of address of struct fields for `Rows#Scan`/`Row#Scan`.

+Here is a sample to use `Struct` as ORM.
+It should be quite straight forward for developers who are familiar with `database/sql` APIs.

 ```go
 type User struct {